pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--january-19-2020.md

 If you cancel and the masterclass can be filled anyway after your cancellation, we will refund you the full amount you have paid.
 If you cancel and the masterclass does not fill, then you will be refunded according to the following schedule:

-* Cancellation before January 1, 2020: 75% refund
+* Cancellation before May 1, 2020: 75% refund
-* Cancellation before January 15, 2020: 50% refund
+* Cancellation before May 15, 2020: 50% refund
-* Cancellation after February 1, 2020: no refund
+* Cancellation after May 29, 2020: no refund

-Come join me on February 1, 2020, talking travel, life, photography and many other things\!
+Come join me on June 6, 2020, talking travel, life, photography and many other things\!

 ### The photographer